Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 1. Curriculum Design

-Effective course structure includes:
+An effective course structure includes:

 - Clear learning objectives for each module